 12. Empanadas at Graziano’s Market

-Just like arepas, you can find empanadas in a variety of Latin cultures, so it just makes sense that they found their way to Miami’s dining scene.
+Like arepas, you can find empanadas in various Latin cultures, so it makes sense that they found their way to Miami’s dining scene.
 Whether baked or fried, you can rely on empanadas to contain a tasty, savory filling consisting of protein and veggies.

 Graziano’s serves up a swathe of empanada options at its three locations throughout Miami, including in the Brickell neighborhood and in Coral Gables.